Promotional Leaflet Southern Star Distribution

 Selection of my original Wot-a-Lots Drawings in watercolour with ink outlines

-My original pencil draft idea for Beautiful Beepasaurus
+My original pencil draft idea for Beautiful Beeposaurus

-My original pencil draft ideas for Muddy Beep, his best friend Muddy Puddle and of course, not forgetting his delightful Yucky Truck!
+My original pencil draft ideas for Mucky-Beep, his best friend Muckymuddypuddle and of course, not forgetting his delightful Mucky-Truck!

 My original pencil draft idea for Teeny-Wot